pvalderas/iot-enhanced-business-process-example/README.md

 The communication among microservices is done in an event-based way through a RabbitMQ server.
 Thus, this example assumes you have [RabbitMQ](https://www.rabbitmq.com/) installed.

-To execute the composition you just need to publish a message to a Topic exchange in RabbitMQ using the following routing key:

-[miroservice].[compositionID]

-where [microservice] is the ID of the microservice that must start the composition and [compositionID] the id you have given to the composition.

-The message to publish is a JSON description with the message property.
-The value of this property must fit the following structure:

-[compositionID]_[BPMNMessageName]Message

-where [compositionID] is the id you have given to the composition and [BPMNMessageName] is the name of the BPMN message that triggers the composition.

-For instance, in order to start the composition of the provided example, if you give the id "ProceessOrder" to the composition, you must publish the following JSON specification:

-{
-  "message": "ProcessOrder_ProcessPurchaseOrderMessage"
-}

-To facilitate the publication of messages, the RabbitCompositionEventSender Java application is provided.